-At the Regular City Commission Meeting of July 16, 2018, the City Commission approved the 2019 Legislative Priorities for the City of Sarasota.
-These priorities will be presented by the City of Sarasota at the Sarasota County Legislative Delegation Hearing on January 28, 2019 at 9:00 a.m. in the Sarasota County Commission Chambers, 1660 Ringling Blvd, Sarasota, Fl.
+The City Commission is currently in the process of updating their 2020 Legislative Priorities.
+These priorities will be presented by the City of Sarasota at the Sarasota County Legislative Delegation Hearing on September 9, 2019 at 9:00 a.m. in the Sarasota County Commission Chambers, 1660 Ringling Blvd, Sarasota, Fl.

 Support: Broad exercise of home rule powers granted to municipalities under the Florida Constitution and support consistency in the Legislature with the provisions of Section 166.021, Florida Statutes.